ITSUREN/DSA/NOTES/Tree.md

 # 🌲 Trees
-- Non Linear Data Structure for modeling a hierarchical structure
+- Non Linear Data Structure for modeling a hierarchical structure.
 - Single Parent, Multiple Children.

 ### 🔑 Key Characteristics of a Trees:
-- **Nodes**: The elements that make up the tree
+- **Nodes**: The elements that make up the tree.
     1. **Root Node**: The First Node of the Tree.
     2. **Parent Node**: Nodes that have children/successors (except the Root Node).
     3. **Child Nodes**: Nodes that extend from another node.